diekei/2024_EE_diekei_host_shift/README.md

 # 2023_ENS_diekei_host_shift
-Data and code repository for 'Lack of host specificity in host-specialised population: Possible recent adaptation of the phytophagous ladybird beetle Henosepilachna diekei to a new host plant, Leucas aspera, in Sulawesi' published at Entomological Science
+Data and code repository for 'Lack of host specificity in host-specialised population: Possible recent adaptation of the phytophagous ladybird beetle Henosepilachna diekei to a new host plant, Leucas aspera, in Sulawesi' submitted to Entomological Science

 ## Data
 - '2023_ENS_datavis_host_acceptance.csv': data for host plant acceptance (visualisation only)